Science Department

 Credit: 1.0, Full Year

 Chemistry is the study of changes in composition, structure, and properties of matter during chemical reactions.
-Students are introduced to the main topics in chemistry including but not limited to atomic structure, the periodic table, bonding, chemical reactions, acids and bases, gases, and thermodynamics.
+Students are introduced to the main topics in chemistry including but not limited to atomic structure, the periodic table, bonding, chemical reactions, acids and bases, gasses, and thermodynamics.
 This course is designed around the Next Generation Science Standards which ensure students not only learn and receive practice with the disciplinary core ideas but also science and engineering practices and cross-cutting concepts.
 Scientific practices involve guided inquiry, where students ask scientific questions, make claims, design experiments, collect evidence, and provide evidence based explanations.
 General chemistry involves hands-on lab experiments, which help elucidate the chemical nature of the world.
-Either this course, Chemistry E, or Honors Chemistry is required as part of the Science curriculum.
+Either this course or Honors Chemistry is required as part of the Science curriculum.

 Honors Chemistry